capitalch/trace/tracking.md

 18. Payment gateway for purchase of Trace
 19. Backup and restore strategy
 20. Upgrade database for all instances

+# 10-04-2021
+1. Added stock in Sales report
+2. Logical AND and logical OR for search
+3. Search separated by special characters

+# 05-04-2022 - 09-04-2022
+1. Addressed several Ui and launching bugs
+2. Provide hsn in category leaf
+3. Provided ageing in sales report
+4. Simplified login process

 # 03-04-2022 - 04-04-2022
 1. Bug fixes for contacts